confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 the stream, which implicitly defines the correct key for it.

 !!! important
-    Be aware that Kafka guarantees the relative order of any two messages from one source partition only if they are both in the same partition after the repartition.
+    {{ site.ak }} guarantees the relative order of any two messages from one source partition only if they are both in the same partition after the repartition.
 Otherwise, {{ site.ak }} is likely to interleave messages.
     The use case will determine if these ordering guarantees are acceptable.